 On the negative side, we were unable to use TorGuard to fool BBC iPlayer.

 If for some reason, you fail to stream any of your favorite US shows, there’s a possible way out.
-You can always purchase a regular dedicated, streaming, or residential IP address as well as their 10Gbit premium streaming network from TorGuard for $7.99 per month.
-These should grant you access to all US streaming services, including Netflix.
+You can always purchase a regular dedicated, streaming, or residential IP address for $7.99 per month as well as their Streaming Bundle with two IPs in the US, UK, or Japan for $21.98 per month, proxy and VPN included.
+These should grant you access to Netflix US and all other streaming services.